abelgonzalez/BraPolar/README.md

 ---
 ## 😎 How to Run

-*Build an BraPolar app:
+*Build a BraPolar app:
- - Make sure the database in Firebase was correctly loaded and you have a stable internet connection.
+ - Make sure the database in Firebase was correctly loaded, and you have a stable internet connection.
- - Load root project folder (**BraPolar**) with Android Studio and run it.
+ - Load the root project folder (**BraPolar**) with Android Studio and run it.
  - When apps run, [grant all permissions to android application](https://youtu.be/sE-cXkv3m7o).

 or

-*Executes a apk in your Android phone:
+*Executes an apk in your Android phone:
  - Enter in (...)\BraPolar\app\build and execute "BraPolarv1.0.apk" with login "login instructions.txt".

 ---